min2ha/ukwa-site/content/target/55389/index.en.md

   "start_date": "2017-07-01T09:00:00Z"
 }

-# Cardiff Research into Infection and Parasites in Ecological Systems (CRIPES)

 CRIPES (Cardiff Research into Infection and Parasites in Ecological Systems) study the ecology of infectious diseases.
 They are a research group within the Organisms and Environment Division in the School of Biosciences at Cardiff University.